Uniswap/org-v1/src/pages/docs/v1/01-frontend-integration/02-pool-liquidity.md

 ## Add Liquidity

-Anyone who wants can join a Uniswap liquidity pool by calling the `addLiquidity` function.
+Anyone who wants can join a Uniswap protocol liquidity pool by calling the `addLiquidity` function.

 ```javascript
 exchange.methods.addLiquidity(min_liquidity, max_tokens, deadline).send({ value: ethAmount })
 ```

-Adding liquidity requires depositing an equivalent **value** of ETH and ERC20 tokens into the ERC20 token's associated trading contract.
+Adding liquidity requires depositing an equivalent **value** of ETH and ERC20 tokens into the ERC20 token's associated pair.

 The first liquidity provider to join a pool sets the initial exchange rate by depositing what they believe to be an equivalent value of ETH and ERC20 tokens.
 If this ratio is off, arbitrage traders will bring the prices to equilibrium at the expense of the initial liquidity provider.